Art A-Level (AQA)

 The A-level course is structured as follows:

-A minimum of 5 GCSEs including English, Maths and an Art-related subject at grade 4 or above.
+You should be on track to achieve a minimum of 5 GCSEs at grades 4 - 9, including an Art-related subject at grade 4 or above.